 As the registration authority, we keep up-to-date information regarding the legal status of patents.
-However, patent owners are responsible for notifying us of any changes regarding ownership, representatives or licensing agreements so that they can be entered in the register.
+However, patent owners are responsible for notifying us of any changes regarding the owners, representatives or licensing agreements.

-During the period of validity of a Swiss patent, there are always changes in ownership, representatives or licence holders.
+During the period of validity of a Swiss patent, there are often changes in owners, representatives or licence holders.
 There is no obligation to notify the IPI of these changes.
 Nevertheless, it is advisable to keep your register entry up to date.
 You can do so by notifying us of the following:

 - A change in the patent owner or his/her registered office or company